davidclough/node/_documents/javascript-guide/javascript-guide.md

 	* [Console](#language-built-in-objects-console)
 *  [Built-in Global Properties and Functions](#language-built-in-global-functions)

-This is by far the biggest section of the document.

 ### <a name="language-document-scope"></a>Document Scope
 This document focuses on ECMAScript 5 (ES5) which works in IE8 and above, Chrome and Firefox.
 Only occasionally will there be references ES2015/ES6.
-It is not intended to argue for or against the use of JavaScript but to help people learn the language and techniques that can help tame it.
+It is not intended to argue for or against the use of JavaScript but to help people learn the language and highlight techniques that can help tame it.

-In interests of this document not becoming too bloated explanations may be quite short.
-It will be intended to cover more essential areas that are different from other languages and avoid going over things that will be more obvious to an experienced programmer.
+In the interests of this document not becoming too bloated, explanations may be quite short.
+It is intended to cover more essential areas and features that are different from other languages and avoid going over things that will be more obvious to an experienced programmer.
 Some code samples may be over-simplified for the sake of more clearly explaining a concept.

-It is intended to get you started, to explain many of the concepts that do not become immediately obvious when trying to google it as you go along, and will not be a complete reference.
-There are other more established sources from which you can obtain more detail.

-If you have a desire to learn JavaScript properly, you would helping yourself if you avoid continually trying to think in terms of C#.
-Although many of the standard instructions, like the flow of control keywords, operate in a very similar way to other C-based languages some, like the `new` and `this` keywords operate in a fundamentally different manner and it would be beneficial not to assume that, just because something looks the same as in C#, it is.
+If you have a desire to learn JavaScript properly, you would be helping yourself if you avoid continually trying to think in terms of C#.
+Although many of the standard instructions, like the flow of control keywords, operate in a very similar way to other C-based languages some, like the `new` and `this` keywords operate in a fundamentally different manner.
+It would be beneficial not to assume that, just because something looks the same as in C#, it is.

 > Note: The word **property** will be used throughout the document.
 It is actually referring to what in C# would be considered a field and not to something that has getter and setter methods.
 With functions being first-class objects in JavaScript (see next section), the word **properties** may also refer to an object's fields and methods.
 This is standard terminology in JavaScript.